 Go to one of the beaches in the city

 One of the best free attractions to do during the Bordelaise summer is going to a beach.
 There are many lakes in the area and two of them happen to be in the city and you can even reach them by public transport.
 Bordeaux Lac is a fantastic little beach in the north of the city.
-Unfortunately, the direct line to the beach (line c) from the city center is going through some works until September so going to the beach will take more time than usual.
+Unfortunately, the direct line to the beach (line c) from the city center is going through some work until September so going to the beach will take more time than usual.
 The second city beach is located in the southern suburb of Bordeaux, Bègles.
 Bègles plage can be reached by line c within 25 minutes from the train station.
 See the list of the most beautiful beaches around Bordeaux in my article.

 Fun stuff to do (almost) for free with kids in Bordeaux